mhanratty/marketplaceux-usercollections/spec.md

 <a name="appwishlist">![he can see so much more](http://mhanratty.github.io/marketplaceux-usercollections/img/usercollections_appwishlist.png)</a>

 **Acceptance criteria for my app wish list**
-* The app wish list should have a graphic with the user's avatar and title "My App Wishlist"
-* The user should be able to share their collection.
 * If the user has no apps in their wishlist they should view a message telling them how to add apps to their wishlist using the "+" icon on the app details screen
 * The apps in the wish list should be listed in reverse chronological order from newest app added to oldest app added.
 * The user should be able to edit their wish list.